dustinpfister/blog_posts/_posts/threejs-buffer-geometry-set-draw-range.md

 ## Version Numbers matter

 When I first wrote these code examples I was using r146 of threejs.
+Code breaking changes are made to the library all the time so it is a good idea to know what revision you are using, and what revision an author of code, and corresponding text was using as well.

 ## 1 - Some basic examples of the set draw range method